HenSch90/SiD/Modul-F3_Mobilität.md

 ao12: (aproanpr2): anderes Programm

-ao13: (aprono1): nein (Exklusivkategorie)
+ao13: (aprono3): nein (Exklusivkategorie)

-ao14: (aproeras1): ERASMUS+, ERASMUS
+ao14: (aproeras3): ERASMUS+, ERASMUS

-ao15: (aprodaad1): DAAD-Programm
+ao15: (aprodaad3): DAAD-Programm

-ao16 (aprohhs1): Programm meiner Heimathochschule
+ao16 (aprohhs3): Programm meiner Heimathochschule

-ao17: (aprogahs1): Programm der Gasthochschule in Deutschland
+ao17: (aprogahs3): Programm der Gasthochschule in Deutschland

-ao18: (aproanpr1): anderes Programm
+ao18: (aproanpr3): anderes Programm

 mv:

-ka1 (ao1 TO ao6): Letzter studienbezogener Auslandsaufenthalt
+ka1: (ao1 TO ao6): Letzter studienbezogener Auslandsaufenthalt

-ka: (ao2 TO ao6): Ja, und zwar:
+ka2: (ao2 TO ao6): Ja, und zwar:

-ka2 (ao7 TO ao12): Vorletzter studienbezogener Auslandsaufenthalt
+ka3: (ao7 TO ao12): Vorletzter studienbezogener Auslandsaufenthalt

-ka: (ao8 TO ao12): Ja, und zwar:
+ka4: (ao8 TO ao12): Ja, und zwar:

-ka3 (ao13 TO ao18): Drittletzter studienbezogener Auslandsaufenthalt
+ka5: (ao13 TO ao18): Drittletzter studienbezogener Auslandsaufenthalt

-ka: (ao14 TO ao18): Ja, und zwar:
+ka6: (ao14 TO ao18): Ja, und zwar:

 vc:

-SHOW q1 AND ao1 TO ao6 AND ka1 IF 1 Aufenthalt (ainfaus > 1)
+SHOW q1 AND ao1 TO ao6 AND ka1 TO ka2 IF 1 Aufenthalt (ainfaus == 2)

-SHOW q2 AND ao1 TO ao16 AND ka1 TO ka2 IF 2 Aufenthalte (ainfaus > 2)
+SHOW q2 AND ao1 TO ao16 AND ka1 TO ka4 IF 2 Aufenthalte (ainfaus == 3)

-SHOW q2 AND is AND ao1 TO ao18 AND ka1 TO ka3 IF 3 Aufenthalte (ainfaus > 3)
+SHOW q2 AND is AND ao1 TO ao18 AND ka1 TO ka6 IF 3 Aufenthalte (ainfaus == 4)

 av: